fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 2.md

 - Some plants can both reproduce sexually and vegetatively
     - Plants produce vegetatively when there are unfavorable conditions

+## Plant Clones
+- **Ramet** = refers to a single physiological individual produced by clonal propagation; a single "clone"
+- **Genet** = refers to a group of ramets that originate from a single seed

-## Summary: Regenerative Strategies of Plants
+# Regenerative Strategies of Plants
-- Regeneration method:
+- Regeneration methods:
-    - Vegetative = new vegetative shoots remaining attached to parent plant until well established
+    - **Vegetative** = new vegetative shoots remaining attached to parent plant until well established
+        - Advantageous when the site is subject to disturbances and sexual reproduction is unfavorable
-    - Active seed bank = viable seeds that have no dormancy requirement; reside in seed bank less than a year
+    - **Active seed bank** = viable seeds that have no dormancy requirement; reside in seed bank less than a year
+        - Advantageous in sites with favorable weather and predictable seasonal disturbances by climate or biotic factors
-    - Dormant/persistent seed bank = viable but dormant seeds present throughout the year; some persisting more than a year
+    - **Dormant/persistent seed bank** = viable but dormant seeds present throughout the year; some persisting more than a year
+        - Advantageous when the site is subject to temporally unpredictable disturbances (wait for an opening to germinate)
-    - Fire-induced opening of clones = heat of fire opens cones where seeds are stored
+    - **Fire-induced opening of clones** = heat of fire opens cones where seeds are stored allowing germination immediately following favorable conditions
+        - Advantageous when the site is prone to frequent, intense fires
+    - **Wind-dispersed seeds** = propagates an abundance of very light seeds that are dispersed over long distances by wind
+        - Advantageous when the site is subject to spatially unpredictable disturbance (spread seeds far to ensure success and avoid disturbances close to parent plant)
+    - **Locally dispersed seeds** = propagates a few heavy seeds that are dispersed by gravity and animals
+        - Advantageous when the site in the vicinity of the parent plant is predictably safe for seedlings
+    - **Persistent juveniles** = seedlings capable of long-term persistence in a juvenile state to wait until conditions are favorable or disturbances stop
+        - Advantageous when the site is subject to low intensities of disturbances (wait for an opening to mature)

 # Plant Life Cycles
 - Plant life cycles include: